kyleb48/instavote/README.md

 =========

-This is a sample vote
+This is a simple voting app.

 Getting started
 ---------------